We support Dorset's youth who are or may be Lesbian, Gay, Bisexual, Transgender, or anything in between.

 MEET THE TEAM

-HELENHelen is officially the Chief Executive Officer, but only uses this title if she thinks the person she is talking to needs to know.
-Her other title is Project Manager - which means she doesn't loaf about much!
+HELENHelen is the CEO.
 She spends a lot of time talking to people about Space, either face to face or on the phone.
 Helen sources our funding and makes sure it's spent properly and effectively.
 She gets hundreds of emails - they're important but she'd love to have none in her inbox just for a day.
 She also helps the board of trustees make sure we do things properly and legally.
 Helen joined Space in May 2003 as the development worker, which included engaging with LGBT+ young people and getting groups up and running.
 She thinks she did her first bit of official youth work in 1991 - it was a long, long time ago.
 Sadly, she doesn't get involved in the groups much now but when she does, she brings an activity of some sort and has an ability to get young people to talk honestly.
 She doesn't take much nonsense and it's quite hard to pull the wool over her eyes, but she loves our young people, cares a lot, and will help them as much as possible.
 Her dream is to retire because the world is free of biphobia, homophobia, and transphobia.
 Helen's favourite thing is sailing, but likes anything to do with the outdoors and the sea and rivers.
 She also loves food, socialising, dancing, and yoga.
 Helen's favourite cake is potato cake with proper butter.

-SARAHSarah is Project Co-ordinator, Administrator, Youth Worker, Secretary and Head Baker.
-She is the Youth Worker in Charge for Poole Group as well as Supernovas, and covers all other groups as needed.
+SARAHSarah is Project Manager, Administrator, Youth Worker and Secretary.
+She is the Youth Worker in Charge for Poole Group as well as covering all the other groups when needed.
 She joined Space in April 2011, and started working with young people in 1987 running a youth arts project.
 Sarah joined Space because their work is essential and gives her the opportunity to work with an amazing group of young people.
 Sarah brings a sense of humour, a female presence to Poole group, and experience from myriad youth work settings and dynamics.
 Sarah's hopes for Space are for long-term financial stability, but ultimately for there to be no need for LGBT+ safe havens because society will have changed for the better and there is no discrimination against LGBT+ people.
 Sarah enjoys baking, travelling, sewing, and Radio 4.
 Her favourite cake is Dorset apple cake.

 RACHELRachel is a Youth & Education Worker for Space.
 She is leader-in-charge of Bournemouth, T-Group, and Sherborne, and also works to help develop Space in rural Dorset.
 She joined in October 2015 when the perfect opportunity present itself with a random meeting on the beach.
 Having worked in schools for five years she was dying to get back into a proper youth work role, and working within the LGBT+ community is something very close to her heart.
 Rachel adores the inimitable Space team she works with and counts herself very lucky indeed!
 She has quite the mischievous streak and loves the strange and unusual in absolutely everything.
 Reading and being in the sun with her friends are her favourite past times and her favourite cakes are lemon drizzle or brownies.